Dunstable High Street project overview

 It’s an exciting time for Dunstable’s High Street

-We are investing in your High Street.
-We want to create a more pleasant, safe and attractive High Street, reducing the sense of vehicles dominating the road, giving greater priority to pedestrians and cyclists and improving accessibility between and within different parts of the town centre.
-We aim to improve the identity of the High Street by creating a more traditional town centre that reflects the unique history of the area to attract shoppers and businesses to the area.
+We have invested in your High Street and the future of Dunstable.
+We wanted to create a more pleasant, safe and attractive High Street, reducing the sense of vehicles dominating the road, giving greater priority to pedestrians and cyclists and improving accessibility between and within different parts of the town centre.
+This will improve the identity of the High Street by creating a more traditional town centre that reflects the unique history of the area to attract shoppers and businesses.

 The improvements we’ve made